The Research Behind

 Universal Continuum of Human Values

-The universal continuum of human values is a representation of human values across countries.
-It was developed by Professor Shalom Schwartz starting in 1992 (Schwartz, 1992).
+The universal continuum of human values is a representation of human values.
+It has been developed and improved over decades by Professor Shalom Schwartz starting in 1992 (Schwartz, 1992) and is the core of our questionaire.

-The measurement instrument that is used is the refined Portraits Values Questionnaire Revised (PVQ-RR, Schwartz & Butenko, 2014).
+The measurement instrument we used is the refined Portraits Values Questionnaire Revised (PVQ-RR, Schwartz & Butenko, 2014).
 It measures the importance of 19 distinct values with 57 items.
 Each value’s importance is measured through three items (Schwartz & Butenko, 2014).

 The 57 items represent statements about a person (e.g., item 1: “It is important to her to form her views independently”; one of three items that measure self-direction thought).
 Participants are asked to rate on a Likert scale from 1 (not like me at all) to 6 (very much like me) how much this person is like them or not.

-A study of Heblich & Terzidis (2016), indicates based on the method of multidimensional scaling that the value of health seems to be a separate concept and not part of the value of personal security.
+A study by our founder Heblich & Terzidis (2016), based on the method of multidimensional scaling, indicates that the value of health seems to be a separate concept and not part of the value of personal security.
 Therefore, the value of health was added as a 20th value to the model.
 To measure health, three additional items were integrated (based on Grouzet et al., 2005; Schwartz & Butenko, 2014).
 Thus, the refined version includes 60 items to measure 20 human values.

 In addition to that, we adapted the model with additional higher-order values of intrinsic/extrinsic values.
 This categorization was done in line with theoretical discussions (e.g. Kasser, 2002) and also empirical studies that analyze the relationship of the importance of the different personal values with different types of well-being such as subjective well-being (Bobowik, Basabe, Páez, Jiménez, & Bilbao, 2011, Haslam, Whelan, & Bastian, 2009, Joshanloo & Ghaedi, 2009; Sagiv & Schwartz, 2000; Sortheix & Schwartz, 2017), mental health (Sagiv & Schwartz, 2000), psychological well-being (Bilbao, Techi, & Páez, 2007; Cohen & Shamai, 2007; Joshanloo & Ghaedi, 2009), and social well-being (Bilbao et al., 2007; Joshanloo & Ghaedi, 2009).

-The final categorization can be found in your personalized evaluation.
+The final categorization can be found in our 36 page personalized evaluation.

-Based on answering the questions of the adapted Portraits Values Questionnaire Revised (PVQ-RR, Schwartz & Butenko, 2014 in the adapter version of Heblich & Terzidis, 2016) your personal results are calculated and visualized.
+On answering the questions of the adapted Portraits Values Questionnaire Revised (PVQ-RR, Schwartz & Butenko, 2014 in the adapted version of Heblich & Terzidis, 2016) your personal results will be calculated and visualized.
 The illustration exemplifies different values profiles that a person can have as a result of the Core Values Finder.
+This is a quantified illustration intricately devised through several years of scientific research and a P.hD. by Dr. Benedict Heblich.
+This is proprietary and you will not find this anywhere else!

 If you are interested in using our research to get one step closer to your heart, you are encouraged to take the test.